 float raw_temperature = voltage * CONVERSION_C_MV;

-Shall we compare readability?
-In the first one, I have no idea what it’s doing, and in the second one, I can even understand it.
+Let’s compare readability?
+In the first one, no idea what it’s doing, and in the second one you can even understand it!
 And that’s an invented example!
-So, don’t skimp on the names of the variables, or you will end up spending them on comments.
+So, don’t save letters in variable names, or you’ll end up spending them on comments.

 // nope